mtrevi/MediaEval2012-PlacingTask-IRISA/README.md

 Official Website: http://www.multimediaeval.org/mediaeval2012/placing2012/index.html

-Originally, the code was not prepared to be shared, we are sorry if something is not clear or well explained.
+Originally, the code was not prepared to be shared, we are sorry if something is unclear or bad explained.

 Our Contribution
 ===============================